Offa Me

-"Offa Me" is a song by Nigerian-American singer and songwriter Davido featuring Victoria Monét released on 17 April 2025, as the fourth single from his fifth studio album 5ive.
-It debuted at number two on the UK Afrobeats Singles Chart and number 5 on the Billboard U.S. Afrobeats Songs Chart, making it the first Afrobeats song to simultaneously debut in the top 5 of both charts.
+"Offa Me" is a song by Nigerian-American singer and songwriter Davido featuring Victoria Monét, released on 17 April 2025, as the fourth single from his fifth studio album 5ive.
+It debuted at number two on the UK Afrobeats Singles Chart and number 5 on the Billboard U.S. Afrobeats Songs chart, making it the first Afrobeats song to simultaneously debut in the top 5 of both charts.

 Background

 "Offa Me" was recorded in 2024 and reflects Davido's effort to blend Afrobeats with contemporary international sounds.
 The song features Victoria Monét, an American singer-songwriter.

 Composition

 "Offa Me" blends Afrobeats and R&B elements, with rhythmic drum patterns and a simple chorus.
 The song was produced by Michael Brun and Spencer Stewart, incorporating both African and Western sounds.

+Critical reception

+Steffanee Wang of The Fader described the song as "a tropical banger that's goes down easier than whatever's getting mixed up at your local block party."